Sanofi-Public/PMCB-scGFT/README.md

 <img style="width: 85%; height: auto;" src="inst/doc/panel_2_demo.png">
 </p>

-Depending on the operating system used for calculations, the results can be different from the projected ones.
+Depending on the operating system used for calculations and due to the stochastic nature of a generative model, the results can differ from the projected ones.

 #### Perform cell-based synthesis: